thunderbird/webext-support/auxiliary-apis/NotifyTools/README.md

 });
 ```

-The `onNotifyBackground` event will receive notifications send from your Experiment scripts:
+The `onNotifyBackground` event will receive and respond to notifications send from your Experiment scripts:

 ```
 notifyTools.notifyBackground({command: "doSomething"}).then((data) => {